Wahkiakum County profile

 Current labor force and unemployment statistics are available on the Labor area summaries page.

-Bureau of Economic Analysis data shows that 61 percent of earned income in the county came from residents holding jobs outside the county, while 23 percent of wages at county employers went to workers who lived outside of the county.
+Bureau of Economic Analysis data shows that 59 percent of earned income in the county in 2020 came from residents holding jobs outside the county, while 21 percent of wages at county employers went to workers who lived outside of the county.

 Current industry employment statistics are available on the Labor area summaries page.

 Wahkiakum County employment grew steadily during most of the 1990s, and then stabilized around 850 jobs from 1998 to 2008.
 Job growth came in construction, logging, manufacturing, local government, and non-retail services.

-Employment fell to 700 nonfarm jobs in 2012, and has remained in the low 700s since then.
-Preliminary estimates for 2019 place total nonfarm jobs at 750.
-Logging employment, at 80 jobs in 2019, was about half of its mid-2000’s level.
-Construction (60 jobs) and manufacturing (70 jobs) were a bit higher than before the recession.
-Most of the job loss was in the “all other services” category, which dropped from 260 jobs in 2008 to 180 jobs in 2019.
+Employment fell to 700 nonfarm jobs in 2012, and before rising slowly to 760 jobs in 2018.
+Logging employment, at 70 jobs in 2021, was about half of its mid-2000s level.
+Construction (50 jobs) and manufacturing (70 jobs) were a bit higher than before the recession.
+Most of the job loss was in the “all other services” category, which dropped from 260 jobs in 2008 to 190 jobs in 2021.
 Part of the decline was due to the closure of the Columbia Care Center nursing home.
-Government employed 300, mostly in K-12 schools (90) and other local agencies like the county government (200).
+Government employed 290, mostly in K-12 schools (80) and other local agencies like the county government (190).
+In 2020, the recession led to small job losses in the service sector and in local government.

 For historical industry employment data, contact an economist.